openhouse/photo-filter/README.md

 ## Features

-- **Album Selection**: Select specific albums from your Photos library for filtering.
+- **Album Navigation and Selection**: Navigate through and select specific albums from your Photos library within the web app.
-- **Interactive Querying**: Compose queries using attributes like aesthetic scores, dates, keywords, people, and more.
+- **Interactive Sorting and Filtering**: Sort and filter photos using attributes like aesthetic scores, dates, keywords, and people.
-- **Faceted Filtering**: Use facets to refine photo selections based on various metadata.
-- **Dynamic Sorting**: Sort photos by aesthetic scores and other subjective evaluation attributes.
+- **Symlinked Photo Export**: Export filtered photos as symlinks to avoid taking up extra disk space.
+- **Export Directory Structure**: Exports are organized under `exports/yyyy-mm-dd/named_export/` for easy management.
+- **Photoshop Integration**: The export directories are compatible with Adobe Photoshop's Photomerge automation.
 - **Web Interface**: View and interact with filtered photos in a user-friendly web interface.
-- **Photo Export**: Export or copy filtered photos to a local directory for use in external applications like Adobe Photoshop's Photomerge.
 - **Privacy-Focused**: Personal data and photos are kept locally and are not included in the git repository.

 ## Technologies Used